For a Few Paintballs More: Reception

 In its original American broadcast on May 12, 2011, "For a Few Paintballs More" was viewed by an estimated 3.32 million viewers with a Nielsen rating of 1.5 in the 18–49 demographic.

 "For a Few Paintballs More" received positive reviews from critics.
 Emily VanDerWerff of The A.V.
 Club praised the episode, saying "the season finale made me realize just how big this 'ensemble' has really gotten, just how big the show's heart is, and just how much everybody in the series is a character, not just a plot point."
 She gave the episode an "A" and the second season an "A" as well.
 Examiner.com's Matt Carter described the episode as a "surprising, hilarious, moving, and even action-packed" end to "one of the best seasons we have seen for any sitcom in years."
 He singled out Chevy Chase's performance in particular, saying it was worthy of an Emmy Award nomination.
 IGN gave the episode a rating of 9.5 out of 10, while giving "A Fistful of Paintballs" a 9 rating.

 Alan Sepinwall of HitFix said that the episode was "a lot of fun" but "felt like more of a goof" compared to the first part of the series.
 Eric Hochberger of TV Fanatic and Eric Koreen of the National Post also agreed that "For a Few Paintballs More" compared negatively to "A Fistful of Paintballs".
 Hochberger still gave the episode a rating of 3.5/5.
 Kelsea Stahler of Hollywood.com said the episode "wasn't mind-blowing, but it was consistently and spastically fun" and "a great send-off".
 Cory Barker of TV Surveillance said it was "a tremendously fun episode with a number of great gags and lines, but it had less stylistic and narrative depth than last week's first part."

-After watching the season 2 finale, Marvel Studios president Kevin Feige gave Joe and Anthony Russo the job of directing the 2014 film Captain America: The Winter Soldier.
+After watching the season 2 finale, Marvel Studios president Kevin Feige hired Joe and Anthony Russo to direct the 2014 film Captain America: The Winter Soldier.